UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-30-team31-human-pose-estimation.md

 where $$Q$$, $$K$$, and $$V$$, are query, key, and value matrices derived from feature embeddings.
 By inforporating attention, pose models can better handle occlusions and complex interactions between joints.

 ## 3D Human Pose Estimation
-3D pose estimation extends the 2D formulation by predicting depth information for each joint.
+3D pose estimation extends the 2D formulation by predicting depth information for each joint and predicting the image-plan coordinates (x,y) of each joing, as well as estimating the depth $$z$$, thereby reconstructing the full three-dimensinoal structure of the human body.
 The task is inherently ill-posed because multiple 3D poses can project to the same 2D configuration.
 Many approaches therefore, rely on multi-view supervision, temporal constraints, or learned priors over human anatomy.

 A common formulation predicts 3D joints ($$x_i$$, $$y_i$$, $$z_i$$) from 2D detections: